In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

 - Season the liquid with a tablespoon of soy sauce and a teaspoon of sesame oil.

-- Bring the liquid to a boil and reduce the quantity to about half of the original volume.
+- Bring the liquid to a boil and reduce the quantity to about half the original volume.

 - Combine two teaspoons of cornflour and a tablespoon of water to form the cornstarch slurry.
 Add the slurry to thicken the gravy.